 Fair-skinned users from around the world say this lotion helped them build a golden brown base tan in only a couple of weeks.
 You can use it indoors for tanning as well because it won’t wreck the acrylic in booths.

-Another option from Australian Gold: CHEEKY BROWN Accelerator Dark Natural Bronzer
+Australian Gold: CHEEKY BROWN Accelerator Dark Natural Bronzer

 The Cheeky Brown Accelerator from Australian Gold is a self tanner as well as a tanning lotion.
 It will slightly darken your skin with caramel and henna when you apply it.
 You can use it indoors or outside because it’s based on sunflower and olive fruit oil, plus aloe vera gel, panthenol, glycerin, and vitamins A and E. The tea tree leaf (melaleuca) oil will give you a nice cooling sensation when you apply it.